When it comes to recovery from alcohol addiction, there is no one-size-fits-all approach that works.

 Naltrexone may be an effective tool for teaching the brain to disassociate alcohol with pleasure, but it isn’t a magical pill.
 Taking Naltrexone won’t make the urge to get drunk or avoid problems by drinking disappear overnight.

 The efficacy of Naltrexone takes time.
-It’s important for patients to have realistic expectations for what TSM can and cannot do, what the timeline treatment for looks like, and the commitment level they need to have in order to achieve results.
+It’s important for patients to have realistic expectations for what TSM can and cannot do, what the timeline of treatment looks like, and the commitment level they need to achieve results.

 Should you try The Sinclair Method?

 Can it be an effective treatment for alcohol use disorder?
 A 78% long-term success rate suggests that it can be.
 However, this is something you should discuss with a trained medical professional.

-Personally, I choose complete abstinence from alcohol because that is what makes sense for me.
+Personally, I choose complete abstinence from alcohol because that is what makes sense to me.
 If I have to take a pill before consuming something that has potentially harmful side effects for the rest of my life, I prefer to avoid that substance altogether.

 Proponents of TSM say that taking Naltrexone before drinking is akin to diabetics requiring insulin for the rest of their lives.
 I find this analogy disingenuous.